epinna/tplmap/README.md

 Tplmap
 ======

-Tplmap automates the detection and exploitation of Server-Side Template Injection (SSTI) vulnerabilities to break-out the sandbox and achieve remote command execution on the operating system.
+Tplmap automates the detection and exploitation of Code Injection and Server-Side Template Injection vulnerabilities and sandbox escape techniques to get access to the underlying operating system.

-The tool can be used as a testbed to conduct researches on the SSTI vulnerability class and as offensive security tool in penetration test engagements.
+The tool and its test suite are developed to research the SSTI vulnerability class and to be used as offensive security tool during web application penetration tests.

 The sandbox break-out techniques came from James Kett's [Server-Side Template Injection: RCE For The Modern Web App][10] and other public researches [\[1\]][1] [\[2\]][2] and original works to extend this tool capabilities [\[3\]][3] [\[4\]][4].

-It can achieve full compromise in several code context and blind injection scenarios.
-It also exploits _eval()_-like code injections in different languages and generic unsandboxed template engines.
+It fully compromises the server exploiting several code context and blind injection scenarios.
+It supports _eval()_-like code injections in Python, Ruby, PHP, Java and generic unsandboxed template engines.

 Server-Side Template Injection
 ------------------------------